The ATP Hong Kong Open tennis tournament is an ATP 250 hard court tournament that will be played at the tennis complex in Victoria Park.

 Draw

-The draws for the 2024 tournament in Hong Kong will be available to view on the ATP Tour website closer to the start of the tournament.
+The draws for the 2024 tournament in Hong Kong is now available to view on the ATP Tour website (see links below).

 Points and Prize Money